A history of the parish, arranged chronologically.

 1955 – A Planning Committee report calls for the creation of a new wing on the Parish House to provide additional classrooms and space for the college student program.
 A new campaign, called the Our Appointed Tasks campaign, is established to raise $184,000 for construction and to pay the remaining Chapel debt.

-September, 1958 – The new addition to the Parish House is dedicated.
+1958 – The new addition to the Parish House is dedicated in September.

 1960 – The vestry calls the Rev. Thomas Thrasher of Montgomery AL. Mr. Thrasher participated in the Selma Peace March and was reputedly the most trusted white clergymen by the African-American community in Montgomery.

-August, 1962 – The final Chapel Restoration Fund drive generates enough funds to retire all outstanding debt.
+1962 – In August, the final Chapel Restoration Fund drive generates enough funds to retire all outstanding debt.